Class CertificateAsyncClient

 Gets the policy of a certificate in the key vault.
 Prints out the returned certificate policy details when a response has been received.

-certificateAsyncClient.getCertificatePolicy("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(policy -> System.out.printf("Certificate policy is returned with issuer name %s and subject name %s %n", policy.getIssuerName(), policy.getSubject()));
+certificateAsyncClient.getCertificatePolicy("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(policy -> System.out.printf("Certificate policy is returned with issuer name %s and subject name %s %n", policy.getIssuerName(), policy.getSubject()));- Parameters:

 - A